-In a panel discussion organised to mark the 4th anniversary of Ideas for India, I4I Editor Parikshit Ghosh (Delhi School of Economics) moderates a discussion on 'Two years of Modi government' among Pranab Bardhan (University of California, Berkeley), Mihir Sharma (Bloomberg View) and Pratap Bhanu Mehta (Centre for Policy Research), encompassing issues related to policy and governance; corruption; manufacturing; social sector; and social and cultural issues.
+In a panel discussion organised to mark the 4th anniversary of Ideas for India, Parikshit Ghosh (Member of the I4I Editorial Board & Associate Professor, Delhi School of Economics) moderates a discussion on ‘Two years of Modi government’ among Pranab Bardhan (University of California, Berkeley), Mihir Sharma (Bloomberg View) and Pratap Bhanu Mehta (Centre for Policy Research), encompassing issues related to policy and governance; corruption; manufacturing; social sector; and social and cultural issues.

 Policy and Governance

 Parikshit Ghosh (PG): Looking at the general direction in which things have been going in the last two years, do you see any major changes in policy and governance?
 Obviously there would be little changes here and there; there would be some continuity - but are there any course changes or major differences in the philosophy or approach in these matters?

 Let me highlight one particular aspect of this.
 Before the election, there was a lot of debate and one thing which came out in the writing of a lot of people was a desire to see a more market-centric or market-friendly approach to policymaking.
 There was a sense that the UPA (United Progressive Alliance), in spite of the liberalisation of 1991 was sort of intellectually trapped in a more Statist, a more welfare-centric, a more regulatory approach to governance.
 To put it somewhat dramatically, some people were hoping for maybe a Reagan or Thatcher sort of revolution in India where there will be a greater receptiveness to markets, to business, to the price mechanism - as opposed to planning sort of solutions.
 As far as that view is concerned, do you see any confirmation or vindication that there has been a shift in government policy?